-If the PHA believes that the family has failed to identify a reasonable alternative accommodation after interactive discussion and negotiation, the PHA will notify the family, in writing, of its determination within 10 business days from the date of the most recent discussion or communication with the family.
-If there is a conflict with this policy and the separate 504/Reasonable Accommodations policies, the separate policy will prevail.
+If the PHA believes that the family has failed to identify a reasonable alternative accommodation after interactive discussion and negotiation, the PHA will notify the family in writing of its determination within 10 business days from the date of the most recent discussion or communication with the family.
+If there is a conflict with this policy and the separate 504/Reasonable Accommodations policies and/or applicable laws, the separate policy or the most stringent lawful requirement will prevail will prevail.